-Varanasi is a beautiful city which welcomes travellers with an open heart.
-It lets you be the part of its crowd and flow like water in its narrow lanes.
-Be it tranquillity of the ghats or the chaos of the roads it sets you free to explore every bit of it.
-However, Just like any other place in this world, there are few things you should never do In Varanasi
+Varanasi is a beautiful city that welcomes travelers with an open heart.
+It lets you be a part of its crowd and flow like a stream in its narrow lanes.
+Be it the tranquillity of the ghats or the chaos of the roads, it sets you free to explore every bit of it.
+However, Just like any other place in this world, there are a few things you should never do in Varanasi.

 1. Clicking pictures at Manikarnika Ghat

-This ghat is often full of families who are there to perform the last rights of the deceased member.
-As a mark of respect please keep your camera/mobile down when you are here to witness the cremation.
-Even if you decide to click a picture then try to click it from some distance or a boat.
+This ghat is often full of families who are there to perform the last rites of the deceased member.
+As a mark of respect, please keep your camera/mobile down when you are here to witness the cremation.
+Even if you decide to click a picture then try to click it from a distance or a boat.

 2. Hiring Guides without seeing their license

-When on Ghats or around any monument you will be approached by a lot of self-proclaimed guides who will try to sell their services.
-Most of them will keep on insisting even after you say no. These fake guides are the students and locals who are trying to make easy money by fooling the foreigners.
+When at Ghats or around any monument, you will be approached by a lot of self-proclaimed guides who will try to sell their services.
+Most of them will keep on insisting even after your denial.
+These fake guides are the students and locals who are trying to make easy money by fooling the foreigners.

-Always check/ask for the license when you hire a guide or else be ready for self-made history lectures coming at you in an inarticulate way.
+Always check/ask for the license when you hire a guide.
 The best way to get rid of them is by ignoring them or telling them that you have no money.

 3. Walking around with cash and Valuables

-Be it Varanasi or any other place in this world it’s your responsibility to safeguard your belongings.
-You will be able to find lockers at an expensive hotel or else you will have to leave your stuff in your room.
+Be it Varanasi or any other place in the world, it’s your responsibility to safeguard your belongings.
 Walking around with that necklace or your Rolex watch is certainly not a great idea.

 The Less you have, The less you have to worry about – Gautama Buddha

-All the major restaurants and hotels accept Master/Visa cards for everything else ATMs are always around the corner.
-2000 Indian Rupee ($30 per person) at any given time are more than enough you should be keeping in hand.
+All the major restaurants and hotels accept Master/Visa cards for everything otherwise ATMs are always around the corner.
+2000 Indian Rupees are more than enough for a day.

-Please keep in mind that using any mind-altering drug or smoking Marijuana is illegal in India and most of the time drug dealers lace it with rat poison and other harmful chemicals to make it addictive.
-However, Bhang (edible weed) is acceptable and there are many Govt approved Bhang shop in the city.
+Please keep in mind that consuming any sort of mind-altering drug or smoking Marijuana is illegal in India and most of the time drug dealers lace it with rat poison and other harmful chemicals to make it addictive.
+However, Bhang (edible weed) is acceptable and there are many Govt approved Bhang shops in the city.

-Bhang has long-lasting effects which may last for hours, a day or two depending on how much you take it and for how long it stays in your digestive system.
+Bhang has long-lasting effects which may retain for hours, even for a day or two depending on how much you have taken and for how long it stays in your digestive system.
 Sometimes Bhang can even upset your stomach which may ruin your entire trip.
-We request you to please use your conscience and make decisions accordingly.
-Though a little bit of it in Thandai won’t hurt! 😉
+We request you to use your conscience and make decisions accordingly.
+Though a little bit of it in Thandai won’t harm 😉

 5. Trying to see too much in too little time

-Don’t try to see everything in one day you will get exhausted.
-Varanasi is a small city but its nothing like your average tourist destination.
-It has a very complex system of streets where life and death walk side by side without affecting each other.
-From the ancient old temples to the serene ghats everything in Varanasi has a life and euphoric vibes.
+Don’t try to see everything in one day or else you will get exhausted.
+Varanasi is a small city but it’s nothing like your average tourist destination.
+It has a very complex system of streets where life and death walk side by side.
+From ancient old temples to serene ghats, everything in Varanasi has a life which radiates euphoric vibe.

-For once turn off your GPS and get lost in these narrow streets, touch and feel the architecture, sit down at ghats and lose the sense of time.
-We promise you that amidst the chaos of these streets and tranquillity of these ghats you will find yourself, the real self.
+For once turn off your GPS and get lost in the narrow streets, touch and feel the architecture, sit down at ghats and lose the sense of time.
+We promise you that amidst the chaos of these streets and tranquillity of these ghats you will find yourself, your real self.

 6. Not trying the local/street food

-In a city famous for its street food don’t be a pizza guy.
-The day in Varanasi starts with Kachori, Jalebi, Malaiyo followed by Chat, Chuda-Matar, Lassi, Golgappe, Aaloo Tikki and ends with Malayi Puri, Kheer-Mohan, Ras malai.
-Offcourse we eat fillers and main course in between.
+In a city which is famous for its street food, don’t try be a pizza guy.
+One’s day in Varanasi starts with Kachori, Jalebi, Malaiyyo followed by Chat, Chuda-Matar, Lassi, Golgappe, Aaloo Tikki and ends with Malayi Puri, Kheer-Mohan & Ras malai.
+Of course we eat the main course in between.

 7. Road Trip?

 Reaching Varanasi by your own vehicle is not a bad idea but driving it inside the city is a headache.
-If you’re coming in your own vehicle then please park it at your hotel and use local shared autos/tuk-tuk.
+If you’re coming with your own vehicle then park it at your hotel and use local shared autos/tuk-tuk.
 Especially on the road from Maidagin chowk to Lanka.
-This stretch sees heavy traffic during the peak hours and driving in Varanasi is a kinda hectic task.
-Even if you managed to survive the traffic then you will have to struggle for the parking space and not to forget the cows standing in between the roads.
+This stretch sees heavy traffic during the peak hours and driving in Varanasi is a very hectic task.
+Even if you manage to survive the traffic then you will have to struggle for the parking space and do not forget about the cows standing amidst the roads.

-Banaras/Varanasi is not just a city its a way of living life.
-It is said that every Banarasi has a Banaras inside them.
-It’s an ideology and strength which these people keep inside.
+Banaras is not just a city, it’s a way of living life.
+It is said that every Banarasi holds a bit of Banaras inside them.
 Guides and scholars can teach you about Varanasi but the locals can make you feel it.

-Spend some time on Ghats or tea stalls, we bet that you will have the conversation of your life!
+Spend some time on Ghats or tea stalls, we bet that you will have the conversation of your lifetime!

 9. Making Fun of the Rituals

-Varanasi is one of the oldest continuously inhabited city in the world and it is the religious capital of India.
-In a country with so much diversity, the traditional and ritual difference is pretty obvious.
-You might witness few things which will not make sense to you and will challenge your knowledge about the Hinduism.
-When this happens then please be wise enough to learn about it instead of laughing on it, asking questions to locals is a great way to start!
+In a country with so much diversity, traditional and ritual differences are pretty obvious.
+You might witness a few things which might not make sense to you and might challenge your knowledge about Hinduism.
+When this happens then please be wise enough to learn about it instead of laughing on it, asking questions from locals is a great way to start!

-It’s not about just Varanasi PDA is illegal in entire India.
+It’s not just about Varanasi, PDAs are prohibited in the entire India.
 According to Section 294 of the Indian Penal Code, whosoever does an obscene act in a public place is liable for a punishment of 3 months, fine or both.
 However, that’s just written in books and no one will actually file a case on you.
 But beware of the moral police, sometimes they act way too fast than the actual one.
-Also, these laws don’t apply to nude temples arts, Sadhu and Aghoris for obvious reasons.
+Also, these laws don’t apply to nude temples arts, Sadhus and Aghoris for obvious reasons.

-Just keep these 10 things in mind and we bet that you will have an amazing experience.
-Also, check out the top 10 offbeat places to visit in varanasi if you want to make the most out of your trip.
+Keep these 10 things in mind and we bet that you will have an amazing experience here in Varanasi.
+Also, check out the top 10 offbeat places to visit in Varanasi if you want to make the most out of your trip.

-Just in case if you need any help or you have any question then, please write to us in comments we will be happy to help! 🙂
+Just in case you need any help or have any queries then please write to us in the comments, we will be happy to help! 🙂